themadcreator/seen/README.md

 ## What's this all about?
-seen.js is a library for rendering simple 3D models in Javascript.
+seen.js is a standalone library for rendering simple 3D models in Javascript.
 It performs 3D to 2D transformations in code and renders to either SVG or HTML5 Canvases for broad compatibility.

 ## Features
-* Renders to HTML5 Canvas elements for speed, or to SVG paths for compatibility.
 * Phong reflection model with ambient, diffuse, and specular terms.
 * Perspective and orthographic projections.
 * Pixel-for-pixel viewport alignment in the Z=0 plane for easy layout.
 * Point, directional, and ambient light sources.
 * Hierarchical models, lighting, and transformations.
+* Renders to HTML5 Canvas elements for speed, or to SVG paths for compatibility.
 * Simple, fast painters algorithm for Z-ordering.
 * 3D Transformed text (when using orthographic projections).
 * Interaction including quaternion based mouse rotations.
 * Modular class structure for maximum readability and extensibility.
-* No dependencies (except for jquery and d3 in some demos).
+* No dependencies (except for demos).

 ## Render Loop Optimizations